jftanner/Subwave/README.md

 ## Client instructions
 - Download SubwaveClient.jar.
 - Go to the download location and double click the file.
 (Or, using a command line, type "java -jar SubwaveClient.jar")
 - Enter the server address and port of the remote server, or press enter to use defaults.
-Use the form "address:port".
+ - You must enter a complete port and address string in the form of "address:port".
+ - The proper address and port is displayed near the top of the server output.
+ - If the server is on the same machine as the client, the default setting "localhost:4444" will usually work.
 - Enter the nickname you'd like to use.
 - To create a new conversation:
  - Click the "New Conversation" button.